 “Can I refill your eggnog?
 Get you something to eat, drive you into the middle of nowhere, and leave you for dead?”

 Anyway, I now live in a home of eggnog haters.
 And by that I mean, my husband thinks eggnog is the devil’s work and I’m afraid to get my kids hooked on the ‘nog too young.

-So every season, I’m stuck with a giant box of eggnog I bought with heart eyes the second I saw it.
-I use it in my coffee nearly every morning, and I usually sip my one, half cup before deciding I need to do something with it because I feel kind of gross drinking it straight.
+So every season, I’m stuck with a giant box of eggnog I bought with heart eyes the second it hit shelves.
+I use it in my coffee nearly every morning and sip half a cup plain before deciding I need to do something with it.
+To be honest, as much as I love it, I feel kind of gross drinking it straight.